Medical travel insurance

 – children under 21 years of age

-– parents who are finiancially dependent on their children in Sweden.
+– parents who are financially dependent on their children living in the Schengen area.